vmware-archive/node-examples/book-service/README.md

 ## Start a Cluster

-There are bash scripts in the `book-service/scripts` directory.
+There are shell scripts in the `book-service/scripts` directory.
-The `startGemFire.sh` script starts up two locators and two cache servers.
+The `startGemFire` script starts up two locators and two cache servers.
 The locators allow clients to find the cache servers.
 To simplify local development, the script also creates the single region that the app uses.